asmasyfqh/online-photo-gallery/README.md

-# online-photo-gallery
+# Online Photo Gallery
-ETL using Pythin and SQLAlchemy
+Implementing ETL on fictional data from API using Python and SQLAlchemy.
+For more details, click [here](ETL-PhotoGallery.ipynb).